parsiya/Octopress-Blog/source/_posts/2014-12-08-pin-adventures-chapter-1-pinsolver-mk1.markdown

 #include <iostream>
 #include "pin.H"

+// modified version of /pintool/source/tools/ManualExamples/inscount0.cpp

 // The running count of instructions is kept here
 // make it static to help the compiler optimize docount static UINT64 icount = 0;

 // This function is called before every instruction is executed
-// increase the count everytime it is called, which is before every instruction VOID docount() { icount++; }
+// increase the count every time it is called, which is before every instruction VOID docount() { icount++; }

 // Pin calls this function every time a new instruction is encountered